metacpan/metacpan-cpan-extracted/distros/L/Locale-Places/README.md

 # BUGS

-Only supports towns and cities in GB at the moment.
+Only supports places in GB and US at the moment.

 Canterbury no longer translates to Cantorbéry in French.
 This is a problem with the data, which has this line: